 Liquid eyeliner: Liquid eyeliner is great for creating a precise, bold look.
 It's perfect for winged eyeliner makeup or creating a cat-eye makeup.
 However, it requires a steady hand and a bit of practice to master.
 It's also less forgiving than other types of eyeliner, so mistakes can be more noticeable.

 To avoid this mistake, choose the right type of eyeliner for your needs and skill level.
 Consider your preferred look and the occasion you're wearing it for.
-If you're new to eyeliner makeup, start with a pencil liner and work your way up.
+If you're new to eyeliner makeup, start with a Online Waterproof Eyeliner and work your way up.

 2: Not Prepping Your Eyelids